ycpcs/cs482-spring2021-SR/index.md

 -->

-* ** Mar 21** &mdash; **The Engineering and Computer Science Expo** is scheduled for Thursday, 4-29-21, and there will be some additional effort and coordination with the Engineering Capstone team in order to present the entire Swarm Robotics project at that time.
-As far as we know, this will be a virtual event, presented via Zoom.
+* **Mar 21** &mdash; **The Engineering and Computer Science Expo** is scheduled for Thursday, 4-29-21, and there will be some additional effort and coordination with the Engineering Capstone team in order to present the entire Swarm Robotics project at that time.
+As far as we know, this will be a virtual event, presented via Zoom.  **It is possible that Milestone 3 will be combined with this event.**

 * **Mar 21** &mdash; Milestone 3 presentation/demo on Tuesday, 4-27-21, during normal class time via Zoom.